David is Anishinabe from Whitefish River First Nation. He joined the Waubetek Board of Directors as Chair in May 2023.

-Jessie Debassige owns and has operated her family retail business for nearly 30 years on the M’Chigeeng First Nation.
+Jessie Debassige owns and has operated her family retail business for over 30 years on the M’Chigeeng First Nation.
 There, she runs a convenience store, gas bar and heavy equipment operation employing several people and managing heavy equipment contracts.
 She is also an avid volunteer for minor hockey in her community.
 She joined the Waubetek Board in July 2011.